 On 2 February 1925, he married Isabel Margaret McLellan (1904-1978) at Winnipeg and they had two children: Donald Gordon Smith and Nancy Smith (wife of Alan G. Howison).
 He was a member of the Board of Governors of the University of Manitoba, Chairman of Riverbend School, Councillor for the Town of Tuxedo, and a founding member of the Manitoba Museum of Man and Nature and Manitoba Centennial Corporation.
-In recognition of his community service, he received an honorary degree from the University of Manitoba (1959) and a Centennial Medal from the Manitoba Historical Society (1970), and the Queen Elizabeth II Silver Jubilee Medal (1977).
+In recognition of his community service, he received an honorary degree from the University of Manitoba (1959), a Centennial Medal from the Manitoba Historical Society (1970), and the Queen Elizabeth II Silver Jubilee Medal (1977).

 He died at London, Ontario on 8 April 1990.